-If you prefer a Target gift card to the one you received, take your card to a Target store that participates in Target’s gift card exchange program.
+If you would prefer a Target gift card to the one you received, take your card to a Target store that participates in Target’s gift card exchange program.

 Generally, a gift card is valid for at least five years from when it was purchased, according to the U.S. Federal Trade Commission.
 But inactivity fees can kick in after one year.

-Alternatively, use an unwanted gift card to purchase a gift for someone else.
+Alternatively, you could use an unwanted gift card to purchase a gift for someone else.